Darah202/fairytale-sound-effects/README.md

 ## **Setup and Installation:**

 Clone this github repository onto your local device and install the following Python Packages.
+Ensure that the Python version is **Python3**

 Audio Transcription:
 1. SpeechRecognition - `pip install SpeechRecognition`